 Cricut Explore Series

 What makes the Explore series different from the Maker series?
 The Explore series machines are not as fast, and they do not cut thicker materials.
 They also don’t use the adaptive tool system with QuickSwap housing and QuickSwap blades.
-They use the Scoring Stylus, while the Maker Series supports both the Scoring Stylus and the Scoring Wheel blade.
-Check out the differences in this comparison.
+They use the Scoring Stylus, while the Maker Series supports the Scoring Stylus and the Scoring Wheel blade.
+Check out the differences in this comparison on Cricut’s website.

-The Explore series has two tool holders and uses the Fine Point blade, Deep point blade, Scoring Stylus, Foil Transfer tool, Bonded Fabric Blade and Cricut brand pens.
+The Explore series has two tool holders and uses the Fine Point blade, Deep Point Blade, Scoring Stylus, Foil Transfer tool, Bonded Fabric Blade, and Cricut pens.

 The Cricut Explore series machines are best for those who want to cut lightweight materials and don’t need or want to cut thicker materials.
 If you want to make t-shirts, cut adhesive vinyl, or are into scrapbooking with lots of cardstock, the Explore series is a good choice.

 Which Explore series machine is the best Cricut for beginners?
 If you plan on cutting lightweight materials and don’t need the ability to make long cuts with Cricut Smart Materials, the Explore Air 2 is a great choice.
-If, however, you need extra speed and want those long cuts, choose the Explore 3.
+However, if you need extra speed and want those long cuts, choose the Explore 3.

-The Cricut Joy is a lightweight, compact and portable cutting machine that is perfect for making cards, labels and so much more.
-It can cut more than 50 materials and is a little workhorse.
-It can also use Cricut Smart Materials created just for its size, which means it can make long, continuous cuts up to 4 feet.
-It has one tool holder and supports its own blade, foil tool and pens.
+Cricut has two Joy series machines: the Cricut Joy and the Cricut Joy Xtra.
+Both the Cricut Joy and Cricut Joy Xtra are lightweight, compact, and portable cutting machines, which are perfect for making greeting cards, labels, and more.
+They can cut more than 50 materials and are little workhorses.
+They both can also use Cricut Smart Materials sized just for them and can make long, continuous cuts up to 4 feet.
+Both have one tool holder that supports the Cricut Joy blade, the Cricut Joy foil tool, and Joy pens.

-The joy is super lightweight at only 3.7 pounds, and you can get a carrying case for it to make it portable.
-Many find that they love having a Cricut Joy in addition to their larger cutting machine.
+The Cricut Joy is super lightweight at only 3.7 pounds, and you can get a carrying case for it to make it portable.
+The Cricut Joy Xtra is 6.03 pounds.
+Many find that they love having a Cricut Joy or Joy Xtra in addition to their larger cutting machine.